UiO-IN3110/UiO-IN3110.github.io/assignments/assignment2/assignment2.md

 a = Array((4,), 1, 2, 3, 4)
 ```

-The values should be stored as a class-variable in a python-list.
+The values should be stored as an instance attribute in a python list.

 The arrays you create should be homogeneous, meaning all elements have
 the same datatype.
 You only need to consider numeric types.
 There are